 If you have leftover rice—this is a great recipe for using it up.
 It's actually better if you use leftover (cooked and chilled) rice.
 Tofu Fried Rice is also a great way to use up those veggies that seem to linger in the fridge.

-Use cold rice: there’s a reason most classic fried rice recipes use rice that’s been cooked and thoroughly chilled (ideally overnight).
+There’s a reason most classic fried rice recipes use rice that’s been cooked and thoroughly chilled (ideally overnight).
 Cold rice fries so much better than warm or even lukewarm rice.
 Using freshly cooked rice will result in sticky, clumpy fried rice—no good.

 If you’re looking to make fried rice and don’t have any pre-cooked rice on hand, I recommend cooking some rice (asap, get it started!) then spreading it onto a baking sheet in an even layer.
 Depending on your timeline, either pop it in the fridge for at least 30 minutes or in the freezer for 10–15 minutes (just don’t forget about it or you'll have a whole other problem on your hands—been there).

-Meal prep tip: if you tend to make fried rice often, cook a large batch of rice from time to time, let it cool to room temperature, then store rice in resealable zipper-lock bags.
+If you tend to make fried rice often, cook a large batch of rice from time to time, let it cool to room temperature, then store rice in resealable zipper-lock bags.
 Or, every time you make a batch of fried rice, make a batch of rice on the side, let it cool and store it in the freezer for next time.
-This way you know you'll always have rice at the ready!
+This way you know you’ll always have rice at the ready!

-High heat: cooking over a high heat is important for adding toasty flavor and helps to keep the veggies and rice from steaming.
+Cooking over a high heat is important for adding toasty flavor and helps to keep the veggies and rice from steaming.

-Toasted sesame oil and oyster sauce/mushroom sauce: first and foremost, toasted sesame oil is a MUST here.
+First and foremost, toasted sesame oil is a MUST here.
 It’s incredibly bold in flavor and absolutely essential.
 Be sure to use toasted sesame and to add it to the fried rice once you’ve removed the pan from heat.
 Toasted sesame oil is a finishing oil and shouldn’t be used for cooking.

 Now, the oyster sauce.
 If you follow a strict vegan diet, use mushroom sauce or simply leave this ingredient out altogether.
 But, if you’re willing to use a splash of oyster sauce I highly, highly recommend it.
 You don’t need much, just a few teaspoons or so, but it adds a nice savoriness you just can’t get from anything else.
 And if you aren’t an oyster or seafood fan—trust me here, it’s not “fishy” once added to the rice.

-Vegetables: we’re making a vegetarian/vegan fried rice here, the veggies are important!
+We’re making a vegetarian/vegan fried rice here, the veggies are important!
 I tested this recipe quite a few times, and the one thing I kept coming back to was that I wanted this to be packed with veggies.
 Vegetarian or vegan aside, I prefer my fried rice to be generous with the veggies.
 This recipe keeps it simple and classic with carrots, green peas, and green onions.
 Simple, but perfect.

-Garlic and ginger: here’s the deal, I kept the ingredient list and process as streamlined as possible.
+Here’s the deal, I kept the ingredient list and process as streamlined as possible.
 But after a few iterations, I just couldn’t leave the ginger out.
 I tried this fried rice with just garlic, but it was missing the added herbal spiciness from fresh ginger.
 Grab a small knob of ginger (usually next to the garlic), give it a mince, and add a couple of teaspoons (or a tablespoon!), it’s worth it I promise!

-Tofu: extra-firm tofu is the way to go here.
+Extra-firm tofu is the way to go here.
 Make sure you give yourself enough time to press the tofu prior to baking.
 Pressing out excess liquid is important for getting that nice golden brown crust on the exterior (another instance where you want to sear not steam).

-Season to taste: I often finish my recipes with “season with salt and pepper to taste,” because at the end of the day, seasoning largely comes down to personal preference.
+I often finish my recipes with “season with salt and pepper to taste,” because at the end of the day, seasoning largely comes down to personal preference.
 For this recipe you most likely won’t need to season with salt.
 But I do recommend you season with additional soy sauce, oyster sauce, and toasted sesame oil to taste.

 If timed correctly, this recipe can come together quickly.
 Unlike most recipes where prepping everything up front is recommended, this recipe is best prepped in stages.
 Get the longer-cooking components started right away, then go back and prep some of the ingredients while things are already cooking.
 Sounds vague?
 I’ll explain.

-Make sure you have leftover cooked rice, and if you don’t, get some rice cooking (and chilling)!
+1. Make sure you have leftover cooked rice, and if you don’t, get some rice cooking (and chilling)!
 As I mentioned earlier, cooked and chilled rice makes the best fried rice.

-Press & bake the tofu.
+2. Press & bake the tofu.
 While the oven is preheating, slice the tofu and press it to release excess liquid (15 minutes or until the oven is preheated).
 Dice the tofu, toss with oil and salt, and bake until golden brown and slightly crispy, about 30 minutes.

-Prep the veggies and sauce ingredients: don’t be tempted to do this before you get the tofu started!
+3. Prep the veggies and sauce ingredients: don’t be tempted to do this before you get the tofu started!
 The tofu takes the longest, so save the prep work for when the tofu is baking.

-Stir fry: cook the veggies in a sauté pan until softened; transfer to a bowl and set aside.
+4. Stir fry: cook the veggies in a sauté pan until softened; transfer to a bowl and set aside.
 Add the garlic and ginger and briefly cook.
 Add the rice, lightly pat into a single layer and let it cook, without stirring, until it starts to turn golden brown on the bottom.
 Give the rice a stir, scraping the pan with a wooden spoon, and stir fry until all of the rice is golden brown.
 Add the tofu, cooked veggies, and sauce and stir fry a few minutes more.

-Remove from heat and season: off heat stir in the toasted sesame oil and season with additional soy sauce and oyster sauce to taste.
+5. Remove from heat and season: off heat stir in the toasted sesame oil and season with additional soy sauce and oyster sauce to taste.

 Similarly to the oyster sauce—if you don’t follow a super strict vegan diet, consider adding an egg to the mix.
 You can do this a couple of different ways.